mohammadfaizal87/CRYPTOGRAPHY/README.md

+# CRYPTOGRAPHY
+HILL CIPHER
-# EX.
-NO: 3 (HILL CIPHER)
+EX.
+NO: 1(C)
-# AIM:
+## AIM:
-IMPLEMENTATION OF HILL CIPHER.
+IMPLEMENTATION OF HILL CIPHER

-# To write a C program to implement the hill cipher substitution techniques.
+## To write a C program to implement the hill cipher substitution techniques.

 ## DESCRIPTION: